cbonoz/theta22/README.md

 ### Project structure

-`/contracts`: Smart contracts for the ClippedNFT application.
+`/contracts`: Smart contracts for the ThetaBundle application.
 `/img`: Example screenshots.

 The root directory is the client.
 Deploy to the Theta testnet (default config).